ELECTRIC VEHICLE BATTERY DEVELOPMENT

 Kingston’s strategic location is between Canada’s automotive corridor and the raw material supply chain.
 Kingston is just under a 3-hour drive from Canada’s automotive corridor where major automotive manufacturers such as GM, Ford Motors, and Fiat Chrysler have all committed to building EVs in Canada, makes it a preferred site for companies across the EV supply chain.
 Whether being a startup seeking technical support and commercialization or a global OEM manufacturer seeking experienced talent, Kingston offers a unique ecosystem that fits well with any business model.
 Furthermore, Kingston’s proximity to battery raw materials such as cobalt, graphite, lithium, nickel offers a great advantage for companies operating in the global battery supply chain scene.

 Canada has been a leader in battery recycling over the past couple of years, with several companies building up recycling capacity to meet growing market demands.
-Kingston with its thriving sustainable outlook and ample R&D capabilities was the springboard for companies such as Li-cycle to commercialize their technologies.
-Li-Cycle which started in 2016 as an idea, now has 140 employees.
-Li-Cycle which started in 2016 as an idea, made its public company debut at the New York Stock Exchange in August 2021 with a valuation of $1.5 billion.
+Kingston with its thriving sustainable outlook and ample R&D capabilities was the springboard for companies such as Cyclic Materials to commercialize their technologies.

 COMPANIES THAT CALL KINGSTON HOME